-- Use the Force the Directory Sync Tool to sync with Microsoft Office 365, and then wait approximately 30 minutes for the change to take effect in Office 365.
+- Use the Force the Directory Sync Tool to sync with Office 365, and then wait approximately 30 minutes for the change to take effect in Office 365.

 For more information about how to synchronize your directories, go to the following Microsoft website:

 This issue may occur if one or more of the following conditions are true:

 - You are running the Active Directory Sync Tool together with an on-premises Active Directory schema.